zk-community/realworld-cryptography-studygroup/docs/lesson_00-Overview/index.md

 Participants are encouraged to actively contribute questions, answers, code, notes, examples, challenges in the discord group chat, and during meetups as they make their way through the materials.

+Don't forget to introduce yourself to the group and let us know what you hope to get from following along

 The group is encouraged to invite guest speakers to provide additional content for the group to study, discuss and learn from.
 Guest appearances are ‘best effort’, and will be managed by the group as a whole.

 Additional links and resources will be added to this [repository](https://github.com/zk-community/realworld-cryptography-studygroup/) as the study group evolves.